-(2) Amounts in this column represent the grant date fair value of the RSUs granted to our non-employee directors in fiscal year 2019, calculated in accordance with ASC Topic 718.
-See Note 10, "Share-Based Compensation" of our consolidated financial statements filed with the SEC on Form 10-K for the fiscal year ended December 31, 2019 for an explanation of the assumptions made in valuing these awards.
-The RSUs granted to each non-employee director in 2019 have a target grant date fair value of \$120,000 and vest on the first anniversary of the date of grant, subject to continued service on the Board.
-Ms. McCreary received an additional grant of RSUs with a target grant date fair value of \$120,000, which vests in equal installments on each of the second and third anniversaries of the grant date, subject to her continued service on the Board.
-As of December 31, 2019, each of Messrs.
-Embler and Montgomery held vested stock options with respect to 37,813 shares of our common stock, Mr. Jones held vested stock options with respect to 25,313 shares of our common stock, Mr. Ozanne held vested stock options with respect to 38,625 shares of our common stock and Mr. Scheid held vested stock options with respect to 27,325 shares of our common stock.
-As of December 31, 2019, each of Messrs.
-Ozanne, Scheid, Embler, Jones and Montgomery held 4,354 unvested RSUs, Ms. Muehlhauser held 7,974 unvested RSUs, and Ms. McCreary held 8,708 unvested RSUs.
+(2) Amounts in this column represent the grant date fair value of the RSUs granted to our non-employee directors in fiscal year 2020, calculated in accordance with ASC Topic 718.
+See Note 10, "Share-Based Compensation" of our consolidated financial statements filed with the SEC on Form 10-K for the fiscal year ended December 31, 2020 for an explanation of the assumptions made in valuing these awards.
+In May 2020, we granted 9,015 RSUs to each non-employee director, with a grant date fair value of \$119,990 and which are eligible to vest on the first anniversary of the grant date, subject to continued service on the Board.
+As of December 31, 2020, Mr. Jones held vested stock options with respect to 25,313 shares of our common stock and Mr. Montgomery held vested stock options with respect to 37,813 shares of our common stock as of December 31, 2020, each of Ms. Muehlhauser and Messrs.
+Ozanne, Scheid, Embler, Jones and Montgomery held 9,015 unvested RSUs, and Ms. McCreary held 13,369 unvested RSUs.